 GYMOHL is governed by a Board of four executive Directors.
 There are no non-executive or independent Directors.
 The GYMOHL Board does not have a separately appointed chairman.
 Meetings are chaired by a member of the GYMOHL Board and are convened as required, but usually not less than four times per annum.
-The GYMOHL Board is accountable to the shareholders of GYMOHL for the good conduct of the Group's affairs.
+The GYMOHL Board is accountable to the shareholders of GYMOHL for the good conduct of the Group's affairs, including those of the Company.